 Field-hunting tip

-Look in sedimentary manganese deposits, hydrothermal veins country — that is the host setting where groutite typically forms.
+Look in sedimentary manganese deposits, hydrothermal veins country, the host setting where groutite typically forms.
 If you start seeing pyrolusite, manganite, psilomelane in float, you are in the right ground.
 Field specimens usually show a acicular or prismatic crystals, often in radiating clusters habit, so train your eye for that shape before scanning the outcrop.